If I have a reverse mortgage loan, will my children or heirs be able to keep my home after I die?

 It depends.
 If you have a Home Equity Conversion Mortgage (HECM) your heirs will have to repay either the full loan balance or 95% of the home’s appraised value–whichever is less.

 Upon the death of the borrower and Eligible Non-Borrowing Spouse, the loan becomes due and payable.
-The heirs have thirty days from receiving the due and payable notice from the lender to buy the home, sell the home, or turn the home over to the lender to satisfy the debt.
+Your heirs have 30 days from receiving the due and payable notice from the lender to buy the home, sell the home, or turn the home over to the lender to satisfy the debt.
 However, it may be possible for the timeline to be extended up to a year so that your heirs can sell the home or obtain financing to purchase the home.
 Your heirs can consult a HUD-approved housing counseling agency or an attorney for more information.

 If your heirs need to sell the home